oussama95boussaid/TabulaScan/README.md

 **Output to Excel** : Convert recognized tables into Excel files, preserving data structure and format.

-# TabulaScan

-**TabulaScan** is a powerful Python tool designed to detect, recognize, and extract tables from scanned images, transforming them into Excel files with high accuracy and efficiency.
-This tool automates the tedious process of converting paper-based tables into structured, editable Excel files, enabling seamless integration into your data management workflows.

-## Features

-- **Table Detection**: Utilizes advanced deep learning models to accurately detect tables within images.
-- **OCR**: Leverages PaddleOCR to extract text from detected tables.
-- **Excel Conversion**: Converts extracted table data into Excel format for easy editing and analysis.
-- **User-friendly Interface**: Deployed using Gradio for a simple and interactive user experience.

 ## Installation

 To install TabulaScan, you can use pip: